 The Grade I listed Sissinghurst Gardens are what really give the county of Kent its nickname ‘The Garden of England’.
 With 460 acres of Wealden countryside and manicured gardens, there’s plenty of gorgeous views and outstanding flowers to take in at Sissinghurst.

 The counties that comprise South West England have a unique culture and heritage.
 From acres of farmland, iconic beaches, historic cities to vibrant cultural hubs, the West Country is a glorious pocket of the country that maintains a distinct identity.
+The South West definitely contains some of the more beautiful things to do in England.
 I’ve spent five years exploring this diverse region, and I know that I’ll be back for more one day!

 Read More – Eight things that the West Country does best